 In my last post, I talked about the importance of working smarter as opposed to harder.
-Now, as a follow up to that, I’d like to speak directly to the Christian and say that your efforts don’t just need to be smarter, they need to be ordered by, ordained by, and empowered by God the Holy Spirit.
+Now, as a follow up to that, let me speak directly to the Christian and say, “Christian, your efforts don’t just need to be smarter, they need to be ordered by, ordained by, and empowered by God the Holy Spirit.

 Consider this extended quote from Ralph A. Herring, a Southern Baptist minister of a previous generation.
 In his book, God Being My Helper, he wrote: